Quantum classification of the MNIST dataset with Slow Feature Analysis: Discussion

 Note also that it might be more important not to see our quantum classifier as a faster algorithm but as a way to increase the accuracy.
 As we said, the training stage is limited by the dimension of the input and the fact that our quantum classifier depends only polylogarithmically on the dimension and all other parameters remain stable when the dimension increases, will enable us to use much higher dimension in the training stage, thus hopefully improving the accuracy of the classifier.
+Despite being an algorithm based on linear algebra, techniques like polynomial expansions can help in capture nonlinearities hidden in the data, thus improving further the accuracy of the classifier.
+Alas, this comes at the cost of increasing the dimension of the dataset, and thus an increase of the runtime of classical algorithms.
+With quantum algorithms with polylogarithmic dependence in the dimension of the dataset we believe these techniques can be even more beneficial.